 - Controller or decks — the biggest single item.

-- Cueing headphones — DJ favourites include the Sennheiser HD 25 and Pioneer HDJ range.
+- Cueing headphones — DJ favourites include the Sennheiser HD 25 and Pioneer HDJ range; see the best DJ headphones.

 - Speakers — monitors for home, louder speakers if you play out.
 See the best DJ speakers.